 Licensure Requirements to Practice There is no state licensure in Indiana; however, some states require licensure in addition to national certification.
 The IU certificate program is an approved training program by the Florida Board of Health and meets the requirements for state licensure in the state of Florida.
-Students completing the IU Associate of Science in Histotechnology meet the requirements for the State of New York and are able to apply for state licensure of NY.
-(Add clause that NY doesn't approve out of state programs, but program meets.)
+Students completing the IU Associate of Science in Histotechnology meet the

-Scholarships The American Society for Clinical Pathology, the National Society for Histotechnology, and several states' histology professional organizations sponsor scholarships for students in histotechnology.
+Scholarships The American Society for Clinical Pathology, the National Society for Histotechnology, the Indiana University Histotechnology Program and several states' histology professional organizations sponsor scholarships for students in histotechnology.
 Other scholarship and financial aid opportunities may be available through the IUPUI Office of Scholarships and Financial Aid.